 A deed in lieu of foreclosure is a possible option taken by a mortgagor or homeowner, usually to avoid foreclosure.

 In the process, the mortgagor deeds the collateral property, which generally is the home, back to the lender serving as the mortgagee in exchange for the release of all obligations under the mortgage.

 Both parties must agree voluntarily and in good faith.
 The homeowner signs the document, notarized by a notary public, and recorded in public records.

 Rent out the house

-People temporarily in a poor situation can consider renting their home and live elsewhere and move back when they can afford it again.
-It’s a working approach in areas where rents are substantial and rental property is in high demand.
+People temporarily in a poor situation can consider renting their home and living elsewhere and moving back when they can afford it again.
+It's a working approach in areas where rents are substantial and rental property is in high demand.

 In this case, the homeowner becomes a landlord, which means that it's a different picture for insurance and taxes.
 If you are thinking about this alternative, check with your insurance company.

 There are still possibilities if you have no place to sleep.

 For preventing people from ending up on the streets, the National Coalition for the Homeless has programs, so give them a call to learn about emergency assistance programs in your area.

 If you can't get help or find the resources you need in your community, consider moving to one where you can.
 There are several options available to borrowers facing foreclosure, but homeowners need to be informed, move quickly, and be proactive.